The Faith of a Young Slave Girl Results in the Healing of General Naaman.

 The story of Naaman has humble beginnings about a young Israelite girl who was captured during a raid in Israel by General Naaman.
 She was made to serve Naaman’s wife in the household.
 Naaman had a skin disease, leprosy.
 The young girl wanted to help and approached her mistress to tell her of a man in Israel who could heal the general’s skin disease.
 The young slave girl showed great courage and faith in God to broach the subject with her enemy.

-Because the girl stepped up, a long chain of events resulted that eventually led to Naaman’s healing.
+Because the girl stepped up, a long chain of events resulted which eventually led to Naaman’s healing.
 Let’s see how the story unfolds.

 Verse 1 – "Now Naaman, commander of the army of the king of Syria, was a great and honorable man in the eyes of his master because by him the LORD had given victory to Syria.
 He was also a mighty man of valor, but a leper."

-Naaman had a lot going for him, but he had a skin disease, Leprosy.
+Naaman had a lot going for him, but he had a skin disease, leprosy.
 Leprosy was horrible and incurable.
-It would slowly result in his death.
+It would slowly result in the death of Naaman.

 2 "And the Syrians had gone out on raids and had brought back captive a young girl from the land of Israel.
 She waited on Naaman's wife.
 3 Then she said to her mistress, "If only my master were with the prophet who is in Samaria!
 For he would heal him of his Leprosy."